 There is no scientifically proven way to prevent veins but following an active, healthy lifestyle can be helpful; avoid standing or sitting still for too long, maintain a healthy weight and take part in regular exercise.

 You can use your private medical insurance or pay for your Varicose Vein Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield

 - Modern purpose-built hospital opened in December 2017

 - Fast access to diagnostics including MRI, X-ray and Ultrasound

 - Specialist physiotherapy and nursing teams

 - Little or no waiting time

 - ‘Ultra clean air’ theatres